 - [1] Making up facts, which is improper, is not to be confused with using synonyms, which is permissible.
 Expressing facts in alternate ways-albeit colorfully or dramatically-is the hallmark of good advocacy.
 This rule is not intended to change "word-smithing" which does not materially change the content.
 Often, the context in which a fact is raised determines whether the content has been materially changed.
 For example, in a case where "size" is material, testifying that "the defendant could not wrap his hand around the gun" is improper where the file said, "The gun was huge."
 Yet, where the witness testified that "the defendant had difficulty walking through the door," and the size of the defendant was neither in dispute nor material, it was permissible for the witness to testify that "the defendant was wide." - [2] Tournament directors are encouraged to adopt a procedure enabling teams to seek clarifications of what constitutes an invented fact or impermissible inference.
 The precompetition "coaches' meeting" is an appropriate opportunity.
 Historically, some teams took advantage of the ambiguity of the rule and played the odds against its enforcement.
 Frequently, "strategic" considerations about "not tipping the other teams off" militated against a team raising fact, inference, or" the absence of evidence" concerns at the pretrial meeting.
-Under the less ambiguous MRMT Rules 2.0 and 2.7, pre-tournament discussion may make protesting less likely. - [3] The following scenarios, drawn from competitions, are examples of improper fact invention: - (a) A car thought to be driven by the robbers is found several blocks away from a crime scene.
+Under the less ambiguous MRMT Rules 2.0 and 2.7, pre-tournament discussion may make protesting less likely. - [3] The following scenarios, drawn from competitions, are examples of improper fact invention:

+(a) A car thought to be driven by the robbers is found several blocks away from a crime scene.
 The prosecution's detective (improperly) testifies that the defendant's DNA and prints were found in the car.
 There is no reference in the file that DNA or fingerprints were found in the car.
-When impeached by the defense about the lack of mention of fingerprints or DNA in the statement or anywhere else in the file, the detective improperly explained that there was a written report which the defendant did not ask for in discovery. - (b) Two teenage boys, trick or treating at night while dressed in army camouflage clothing and face paint, are shot dead while approaching the front door of a residence.
+When impeached by the defense about the lack of mention of fingerprints or DNA in the statement or anywhere else in the file, the detective improperly explained that there was a written report which the defendant did not ask for in discovery.

+(b) Two teenage boys, trick or treating at night while dressed in army camouflage clothing and face paint, are shot dead while approaching the front door of a residence.
 Before firing, the homeowner shouts for them to "stop" but they continue to the front door.
 The autopsy report stated that one of the young men had a bullet hole in his front.
-A plaintiff's team had the coroner improperly explain that the bullet hole was actually in the back. - (c) In a products liability case, the defendant's manual contained no warning on the "directions page" and, specifically, no warning about not cleaning the machine when it was on.
+A plaintiff's team had the coroner improperly explain that the bullet hole was actually in the back.

+(c) In a products liability case, the defendant's manual contained no warning on the "directions page" and, specifically, no warning about not cleaning the machine when it was on.
 Such warnings existed on other pages.
 A defense team asked its expert to re-assemble the pages so that the warnings were moved to the "directions page" which, in essence, created a new exhibit.
+[4] Background information.
+A team may not ask a witness to provide any background information which is not specifically stated in the file.
+Other than what is supplied in the problem itself, there is nothing exceptional or unusual about the background information of any of the witnesses that would bolster or detract from their credibility.